aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

 </html>
 ```

 ##### **List Data Validation**

-This type of validation allows the user to enter values from a drop-down list.
+This type of validation allows the user to enter values from a drop‑down list.
 It provides a list: a series of rows that contain data.
 In the example, a second worksheet is added to hold the list source.
 Users can only select values from the list.
 The validation area is the cell range A1:A5 in the first worksheet.

 It is important here that you set the [**Validation.inCellDropDown(boolean)**](https://reference.aspose.com/cells/javascript-cpp/validation/#inCellDropDown-boolean-) property to **true**.